andreabonvini/Notes/AI_Fundamentals.md

 ##### Strategies for selecting clauses:

-- Unit-preference strategy:
+- Unit-preference preference strategy:
-  Give preference to resolutions involving the clauses with the smallest number of literals.
+  Give preference (or consider only, don't remember) to resolutions involving the clauses with the smallest number of literals.
-- Set-of-support strategy:
+- Set-of-support resolution:
-  Try to resolve with the negated theorem or a clause generated by resolution from that clause.
+  Solve the problem by using always at least one element of the set of support or its derivations.
+  Does not guarantee completeness
+- Input resolution:
+  Solve the problem by using always at least one of the input propositions, not alpha included.
+  Does not guarantee completeness
 - Subsumption:
   Eliminates all sentences that are subsumed (i.e., more specific than) an existing sentence in the KB.

 #### DPLL Algorithm